DFE-Digital/dsi-platform/README.md

    Invoke-ScriptAnalyzer -Path ./scripts/**/*.ps1 -Settings ./.config/PSScriptAnalyzerSettings.psd1
    ```

+## Updating the frontend assets version

+The latest version of the frontend assets is maintained by developers by updating the `version` property in the `/frontend/package.json` file.

+Applications can specify which version of the frontend assets they depend on using the `Assets:FrontendVersion` configuration which is maintained by developers in the various `appsettings.json` files throughout this repository:

+- Developer documentation - `/docs/appsettings.json`
+- Frontend applications - `/src/Dfe.SignIn.Web.*/appsettings.json`

+This approach allows developers to iteratively update, test and rollout frontend udpates across the various frontend applications.
+This is particuarly useful when a large scale change is being made; for example, a major update to the GOV.UK design system which requires template changes.

+> **Note** - If necessary the dev-ops team can override the `Assets:FrontendVersion` of any application by providing this configuration to the deployed app service.

 ## Pushing NuGet packages to your local feed

 It is sometimes useful to push packages to a local feed when working locally.